exis-io/exis-io.github.io/pages/general/ExisArch.md

 * The top level domain is the owner of the fabric
 * A domain owns and generally has control over everything in their subdomains

 The top level domain is special.
 Since the node software is open source, anyone can run their own fabric.
 The top level domain is the name of the owner of the fabric, usually shortened to two letters.
-We, as Exis, run a primary version of the fabric.
-The top level domain is:
+We, as Exis, run a primary version of the fabric where the top-level domain is ```xs```.

 ### Actions